massgov/mayflower/getting-started/README.md

 ## Mayflower as static assets

 If you have full access to front end code but are not able to implement either of the component libraries, the second best option is to implement Mayflower HTML markup and its generated static assets.

+Use [**Mayflower Starters**](mayflower-starters.md) to kick-start a custom HTML page using Mayflower artifacts.
+Follow the instructions on how to host the page using Github Pages and embed it as an iframe on Mass.gov.

 CDN resources for Mayflower generated static assets: